zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 ### When to Update

-Update your `llm.txt` whenever you:
+Update your `llms.txt` whenever you:
 - Add new files or modules
 - Change architecture or workflows
 - Add major features